Chapter 1

 ‘What happened, Colleen?’
 Ronan, the oldest, asked.

 ‘Da, the bombs killed so many people.
-Bodies lay everywhere, men, women, children, babies.’
+Bodies were scattered everywhere - men, women, children and babies.’

 ‘How did you find Ma?’
 Ronan asked, trying to stay strong.